Hypnosis & hypnobirthing FAQs...

 Can I use my tracks to help me get to sleep?

 I feel more alert than I expected?

 Everyone experiences hypnosis a bit differently.
 Some people feel very aware of their surroundings and can perhaps recall every single word of a session, others say they almost forgot where they were and can't remember absolutely everything.
 Either example and everything in between is completely normal.

 Do you have a 'quick reference guide' for birth partners?

-No, you're a team, birth partners need to put in the effort too!
-The course is simple and can be completed in just a few hours, with a few minutes' ongoing practise together each week.
-If this is challenging consider the mental load and choose birth partners wisely ~ excellent support is crucial.
+Not quite - you're a team, birth partners need to put in the time as well!
+The course is deliberately simple and can be completed in just a few hours, with a few minutes' ongoing practise together each week.
+Choose your birth partners wisely ~ excellent support is crucial.
 After a disappointing experience, Isla in Cornwall compiled a handy checklist of jobs for birth partners

 May I share the MP3s with others?